 Today we are setting our sights on building power to help push forward promising efforts in the United States, the United Kingdom, and the European Union, among other jurisdictions, partnering with the International Corporate Accountability Roundtable (ICAR) and the Corporate Justice Coalition (CJC).
 Together, these markets make up almost half of the world’s economy,3meaning the impact these measures could have on exploitation and forced labor globally is potentially huge.

-In 1979, the United States Congress, despite the objection of many business leaders at the time, passed the Foreign Corrupt Practices Act (FCPA)4, forbidding corporations or anyone in their supply chains from bribing foreign officials.
+In 1977, the United States Congress, despite the objection of many business leaders at the time, passed the Foreign Corrupt Practices Act (FCPA) 4, forbidding corporations or their employees, officers, directors or agents from bribing foreign officials.
 It changed the standard for global business and now enjoys broad bipartisan support among government and business leaders alike.

-Now, Congress is set to consider a law that would expand the FPCA to cover corporate violations of human rights, including the federal crimes of forced labor and human trafficking.
-Crucially, this includes administrative, civil, and criminal penalties for companies that willfully violate the law, and requires all companies to submit annual reports on human rights due diligence.
+ICAR has developed a bill that would expand the FCPA to cover corporate violations of human rights throughout corporate supply chains, including the federal crimes of forced labor and human trafficking.
+Crucially, this includes administrative, civil, and criminal penalties for companies that wilfully violate the law, and requires all companies to submit annual reports on human rights due diligence.